ml4wireless/specpipe/README.md

 Key Features:
 - Transparent - server tracks edge node status, performs health checks, and exposes REST APIs for node management.
-- Fault Tolerant - automatic reconnections and timeouts between edge and cloud.
+- Fault tolerant - automatic reconnections and timeouts between edge and cloud.
 - Horizontally scalable - seamlessly orchestrates and manages a large, scalable number of edge devices.
 - Flexible configuration - allows dynamic device configuration on the fly, enabling flexibility for operating large clusters.
-- Portable - decouples system dependencies from application, packaging everything into a single container for easy edge deployment.
+- Portable - packages complex dependencies into a single container for easy edge deployment.
 - Intuitive - user-friendly CLI with robust configuration options via file, CLI args, or environment variables.
 - Lightweight - small binaries with low memory footprint.
 ## Getting Started
 ### Install Dependencies
-In order to extract IQ data from the SDR hardware, the `librtlsdr` binaries have to be installed on the host machine.
+In order to extract raw data from the SDR hardware, the `librtlsdr` binaries have to be installed on the host machine.

 First, have `gcc`, `g++`, and `make` installed.